timhagn/gatsby-background-image/packages/gatsby-background-image-es5/README.md

 lest your "blurred-up", traced placeholder SVG or lazy loaded background images might jump around!**_

+#### Noscript Styling

+As using multiple background images broke with JavaScript disabled, with `v0.7.7` we switched to an added `<style />` element.
+Sadly, in build mode or of course with JS disabled there's no `document` with which to parse the background-styles from given `className`s.
+So, for the moment, to get your `<BackgroundImage />` to look the same with or without JS, you have to either set their styles with the `style={{}}` prop or explicitly target the `:before` and `:after` pseudo-elements in your CSS.

 #### Multiple Instances of Same Component

 Should you decide to use a single instance of a styled `<BackgroundImage />` for